hapax/hapax.github.io/assets/shower.md

 there was another explanation.
-Before I left the shower, I had arrived at a hypothesis: the hot water of the shower is lighter than the cold air outside, so it rises over the top of the shower curtain, cools, and compresses the cold air outside.
-The pressure difference sucks the cold air in under the curtain.
+Before I left the shower, I had arrived at a hypothesis: the hot water of the shower is lighter than the cold air outside, so it rises over the top of the shower curtain, cools, and pushes the column of cold air down.
+The bottom of this column slips in under the curtain.

 I mentioned this to my partner, who said she had observed the same effect in a *cold* shower.